 - Finish with a sprinkle of gold, crushed honeycomb.

-- Refridgerate the cake for 30 minutes to allow the chocolate to set and the whole cake to firm up.
+- Refrigerate the cake for at least 1 hour to allow the chocolate to set and the whole cake to firm up.

 Slice and share with family, friends and neighbours!

-Ideally this cake is at its best eaten the day it is made.
-The chocolate sponges can be made a day ahead and stored in an airtight container.
-Finally, once assembled refrigerate and eat the cake within 3 days.
+To enjoy this cake at its best, eat on the day it is made.
+Although, the chocolate sponges can be made a day ahead and stored in an airtight container.
+Finally, refrigerate eat the cake and eat within 3 days.

 If you have enjoyed this recipe for Chocolate Honeycomb Sponge Cake you may also like these:

-Honestly, I thoroughly enjoyed two slices of this cake.
+Unusually for me, I enjoyed two slices of cake.
 And, in the spirit of sharing, our Waitrose shopping delivery driver also went away with a generous slice.
 Since it is my firm belief is that all food tastes better when it is shared.
-Therefore, the sheer joy we gain when giving someone an unexpected foodie treat makes our own experience that more special.
+Because, the sheer joy gained when giving someone an unexpected foodie treat, makes our own eating experience extra special.